department-of-veterans-affairs/va.gov-cms/README.md

 #### Build and Release Process

-When the content and code updates are ready for release, the **WEB** Build process is kicked off, it reads content from the [CMS](https://cms.va.gov) via GraphQL (and other locations), and outputs HTML, CSS, and images.
+When the content and code updates are ready for release, the **WEB** Build process is kicked off, it reads content from the [CMS](https://cms.va.gov) via GraphQL (and other locations), and outputs HTML, CSS, JavaScript and images.

 See [WEB & CMS Integration](READMES/unity.md) for full details on how the WEB and CMS projects work together.